roboplc/logicline/README.md

 ## Performance

-When the recording is disabled (either feature or the runtime state/processor flag), the logic lines bring almost no overhead in comparison to the traditional combinators, such as similar methods of [`std::option::Option`] and [`std::result::Result`].
+When recording is disabled (either feature or the runtime state/processor flag), the logic lines bring almost no overhead in comparison to the traditional combinators, such as similar methods of [`std::option::Option`] and [`std::result::Result`].

+When recording is enabled, it is recommended to clone rack instances before processing them in case if the instances are under Mutex or RwLock.
+This can be performed either with [`Rack::clone`] with [`Rack::snapshot`] methods.
+The second variant returns a [`Snapshot`] instance which contains line states only.

 ## Data visualization